'We Have A Black People Problem': Facebook Worker Claims Racial Discrimination

 A Black Facebook employee is accusing his employer of racial discrimination.

-In a complaint filed Thursday with the Equal Employment Opportunity Commission, Oscar Veneszee, Jr., said the social network does not give Black workers equal opportunities in their careers.
+In a complaint filed Thursday with the Equal Employment Opportunity Commission, Oscar Veneszee Jr. said the social network does not give Black workers equal opportunities in their careers.

 "We have a Black people problem," Veneszee told NPR.
 Veneszee is a Navy veteran who recruits other veterans and people of color as part of diversity initiatives at Facebook's infrastructure division.
-"We've set goals to increase diversity at the company but we've failed to create a culture at the company that finds, grows and keeps Black people at the company."
+"We've set goals to increase diversity at the company, but we've failed to create a culture at the company that finds, grows and keeps Black people at the company."

-Veneszee, who has worked for Facebook since 2017, filed the employment discrimination charge along with two other complainants, Howard Winns, Jr., and Jazsmin Smith — both of whom Veneszee recruited — who said they applied to work at Facebook but had not been hired, they alleged, because they are Black.
-The claim, they said was filed on behalf of "all Black Facebook employees and applicants to Facebook."
+Veneszee, who has worked for Facebook since 2017, filed the employment discrimination charge along with Howard Winns, Jr., and Jazsmin Smith — both of whom Veneszee recruited — who said they applied to work at Facebook but had not been hired, they alleged, because they are Black.
+The claim, they said, was filed on behalf of "all Black Facebook employees and applicants to Facebook."

 A spokesman for Facebook said: "We believe it is essential to provide all employees with a respectful and safe working environment.
 We take any allegations of discrimination seriously and investigate every case."